Boehringer-Ingelheim/decider/README.md

 and operating characteristics of the BLRM and a chosen prior in a given trial setting using trial simulations or hypothetical data scenarios.

-Please note that the present version is an early development version of the package.

 ## Background and getting started

 The main model implemented in the package is the hierarchical (exchangeable)